kenoxa/svelkit/docs/src/pages/spectre/elements/media.md

 ## Video

-For responsive video, add a container with the `use:video.responsive action`.
+For responsive video, add a container with the `use:video.responsive` action.
 Insert any YouTube, Youku or other iframe/embed video inside the container.
 The ratio is 16:9 by default.
 You may pass `4-3` or `1-1` as a parameter for a 4:3 or 1:1 ratio video container.

 ```example